19 Must Eat Street Food and Korean Dishes in Seoul

 One of the wisest decisions I made on a recent Seoul vacation was to take a street food tour on day one.
 While I’ve eaten my fair share of bibimbap and Korean barbecue, the world of snacks and desserts was largely unknown to me.

 O’ngo Food Communications, recommended to me by the concierge team at Four Seasons Hotel Seoul, organizes food tours and cooking classes that allow people experience Korea through food.
-I booked directly through O’ngo, but I was thrilled that to hear when I arrived that many people booked through our site affiliate, Viator*.
+I booked and paid directly through O’ngo, but I was thrilled that to hear when I arrived that many people booked through our site affiliate, Viator.

 The knowledge gleaned from the tour enabled me to eat my way through the city with ease via recognition of dishes I liked.
 This post begins with the food that I ate while on this fabulous Seoul street food tour and finishes with other fantastic Korean food and street food I ate or saw elsewhere in the capital.